 The audience immediately switched to ruthless to itself dances.
 Fans of American motorcycles rubbed the wooden flooring of the stage with the socks of Cossack boots in such a way that I was surprised that they did not make a hole.
 One young biker with waist-overlong hair said something to friends and hold a two-liter mug of beer, more like a bucket with a handle on the side.
 And that’s not all - he also sipped from it every 15 seconds.
 How this could happen at the same time given the constantly speeding up rhythm of rock-and-roll, I do not understand.

-The hoarse vocalist from the Time Out band lit up all this mess, as it seemed to me.
-At least the face and voice were like one of those “motologs,” as time-outers themselves call themselves.
-The motologist constantly demanded more visible expression of emotions from bikers and even jumped several times with a microphone in his hand, like Fidel Castro at an anti-American rally of Cubans.
-Some bikers were already falling, but they were picked up and “turned on into music” again.
-At this moment, not far from the scene, I saw the head of one of the biker associations of the Surgeon, whom I recognized from photographs in the press.
+The hoarse vocalist from the Time Out band fired all this mess, as it seemed to me.
+At least the face and voice were similar to one of those "motologs", as time-outers prefer to call themselves.
+The motolog constantly demanded more visible expression of emotions from bikers and even himself jumped several times with a microphone in his hand, like Fidel Castro at an anti-American rally of Cubans.
+Some bikers were already falling, but they were picked up and "turned on into music" again.
+At this moment, not far from the stage, I saw Surgeon, the leader of one of the biker associations, whom I recognized from photographs in the press.
 As I wrote in an unreleased article, the harsh features of his face spoke of the difficult life of the motorcycling romance adherents.
-The surgeon spoke about something with another biker and wrote down on his leaflet for him, probably, some address.
-Immediately the chronicler approached with a huge video camera and directed the beam of her flashlight directly into the surgeon's face.
-Although such a bright light blinded his eyes greatly in the dusk, he continued to write as if nothing had happened.In the rays of the camera on the neck of the Surgeon, a tattoo in the form of arrows of wolf hair was identified.
-Then he walked away and talked with a tall, red-haired young biker for about fifteen minutes.
-Under the floors of her black leather jacket, the iron inserts of a wide belt glittered.
+Surgeon spoke about something with another biker and wrote down on the sheet of paper for him probably, some address.
+Immediately the chronicler approached with a huge video camera and directed the beam of its flashlight directly into the Surgeon's face.
+Although such a bright light blinded his eyes greatly in the deepening dusk, he continued to write as if nothing had happened.In the rays of the camera on the neck of Surgeon, a tattoo in the form of arrows of wolf hair was identified.
+Then he walked away and talked with a tall red-haired young lady-biker for about fifteen minutes.
+Under the skirts of her black leather jacket, the iron inserts of a wide belt glittered.

 Soon, a cake made in the form of a Harley-Davidson twin-cylinder engine was brought in a large van.
-The cooks barely carried this building through the crowd of bikers to the stage, and everyone understood that the time had come for dessert.
-It should be noted that despite the stormy temper, lovers of an American motorcycle almost culturally distributed slices of cake.
-True, at first I couldn’t reach him because of someone’s wide black back, and therefore had to make my way to a treat from the other side of the table.
-The cake was delicious and sweet with apple filling, chocolate icing and white cream inside.
+The cooks barely carried this structure through the crowds of bikers to the stage, and everyone understood that the time had come for dessert.
+It should be noted that despite the stormy temper, fans of an American motorcycle almost culturally distributed slices of cake.
+True, at first I couldn't reach it because of someone's wide black leather back, and therefore had to make my way to a treat from the other side of the table.
+The cake was delicious and sweet with apple filling, chocolate icing, and white cream inside.
 But the height of the chunk turned out to be rather big, and grasping greed turned into a glut.
 Leaving the Bar and Grill, I saw the guests of the festival, who were going home, getting on a motorcycle.
-Then I remembered that immediately upon arrival I examined the quaintly painted "Harleys" in the parking lot of the bar.
-Red hieroglyphs, scary dragons and some landscapes were applied to their gas tanks.
+Then I remembered that immediately upon arrival I examined the quaintly painted Harleys in the parking lot of the bar.
+Red hieroglyphs, scary dragons, and some landscapes were applied to their gas tanks.

-You can talk for a long time about that event, especially since I did not mention a tenth of my impressions.
-For example, from a cheerful middle-aged guest who constantly and with a wide smile on her face smoked a pipe, and from a terrible and very low fireworks, which miraculously did not set fire to the entire establishment.
+I can talk for a long time about that event, especially since I did not mention a tenth of my impressions.
+For example, from a cheerful middle-aged lady, constantly and with a wide smile on her face smoking a pipe, and from terrible and very low fireworks, which miraculously did not set fire to the entire restaurant.

-Summarizing what was seen and heard at this event, we can conclude that despite the very young age of many Harley-Davidson lovers, they know how to have fun.
-At the same time, Harley fans could well open their motorcycle season even at the beginning of March, because a huge and powerful, like a tractor, American motorcycle can easily overcome urban snow drifts, ice and deep puddles.
+Summarizing what was seen and heard at this event, I can conclude, that despite not the very young age of many Harley-Davidson fans, they know how to have fun.
+At the same time, Harley fans could well open their motorcycle season even at the beginning of March, because a huge and powerful like a tractor American motorcycle can easily overcome urban snowdrifts, ice, and deep puddles.